Juan Soto, who links baseball’s past, present and future, could change the game

 But as Jordan Sheffield released the pitch, Soto shuffled twice for a big secondary lead.
 When Josh Bell tapped a grounder to the right side, Soto bounded for third, eyes fixed ahead, and rounded the base toward home.
 His turn was textbook, his right foot tapping the inside corner of the bag.
-Then Bell was thrown out at first and the inning ended.
+Then Bell was thrown out at first, and the inning ended.
 Soto slowed and took a deep breath.

 “That’s what you want to know about?” he asked the next afternoon, laughing, in front of the visitors’ dugout in Denver.
 “Nothing happened.”